neoking89/owlsight/README.md

 # Owlsight

 **Owlsight** is a command-line tool that combines Python programming with open-source language models.
 It offers an interactive interface that allows you to execute Python code, shell commands, and natural language tasks in one unified environment.
-This tool is ideal for developers who want to seamlessly integrate Python with language model capabilities.
+This tool is ideal for those who want to seamlessly integrate Python with language model capabilities.

 ## Features